Where to eat during Ramadan in Melbourne

 761-763 Sydney Road, Brunswick, balhaspastry.com.au

-Lazzat Kadah is usually an Indian and Pakistani restaurant, but the Ramadan buffet is international.
-It's a mix of Middle Eastern, Indian and Pakistani cuisine.
+Lazzat Kadah is usually an Indian and Pakistani restaurant, but the Ramadan buffet is international with mini pizzas, pasta and nuggets alongside more traditional dishes.
 Think all the breads, dips, chutney and dhal to start, with snacky dishes such as tandoori chicken, ground meat seekh kebab and falafel to follow.
 Larger dishes range from haleem lentil stew and chicken biryani, to veggie jalfrezi and slow-cooked lamb nihari stew.
 The dessert selection is huge, whether you prefer vermicelli pudding and carrot halva, or sticky date pudding and cheesecake.
-The Ramadan buffet is on between 4.30pm and 7pm Wednesday through Sunday and kicks off with dates and water, followed by the Maghrib prayer.
-Women and children get to dig in first.
-Adults are $37.50 per head and kids between three and 10 years old cost $18.
+The Ramadan buffet is on between 5.30pm and 9pm Wednesday through Sunday.
+Adults are $50 per head and kids between three and 12 years old cost $25.

 61/63 Sydney Road, Coburg, lazzatkadah.com.au

-Located on Lygon Street, Leyalina is offering a set Iftar menu for $35.
-It kicks off with dates and samboussek (half-moon pies) and finishes with kataif (same as atayef) or lokmet el kadi (round doughnut balls soaked in sugar syrup).
-In between you'll pick a soup (yellow lentil or lamb and risoni lesan asfour) and one of five mains.
-The options include kofta and shish tawouk (grilled chicken) served with basmati rice mixed through with minced meat, spices and nuts; tagine of okra baked with lamb and tomatoes; molokhia (a thick soup made with chopped jute leaves and garlic) with rice and grilled chicken thighs; and koshari (a carb-heavy dish of rice, chickpeas, macaroni pasta, lentils and onion in tomato sauce) and lamb fattah.
+Located on Lygon Street, Egyptian restaurant Leyalina is offering a set Iftar menu for $40.
+It kicks off with dates and sambousek (half-moon pies) and finishes with kataif (same as atayef) or lokmet el kadi (round doughnut balls soaked in sugar syrup).
+In between you'll pick a soup (yellow lentil or lesan asfour, which is like orzo) and one of five mains.
+The options include kofta and shish tawouk (grilled chicken) served with basmati rice mixed through with minced meat, spices and nuts; tagine of okra baked with lamb and tomatoes; molokhia (a thick soup made with chopped jute leaves and garlic) with rice and grilled chicken; koshari (a carb-heavy dish of rice, chickpeas, macaroni pasta, lentils and onion in tomato sauce); and lamb fattah.

 191 Lygon Street, Carlton, leyalina.com.au